Chiang Mai in 4 Days: Temples, Mountains & the Real Northern Thailand

 Khao Soi Is Life

-Chiang Mai’s signature dish: coconut curry noodles with crispy noodle topping.
+Chiang Mai's signature dish: coconut curry noodles with crispy noodle topping.
 Best bowls: Khao Soi Khun Yai (฿50), Khao Soi Mae Sai (฿45), Khao Soi Lam Duan (฿55).
-Try all three — you’ll have a favourite.
+Try all three — you will have a favourite by the end of the trip.

 Cafe Capital of Thailand

 Chiang Mai has more specialty coffee shops per square km than Bangkok.
-Akha Ama (hill tribe coffee), Ristr8to (latte art champion), and Graph Cafe are essential stops.
+Akha Ama (hill tribe coffee), Ristr8to (latte art world champion), Graph Cafe, and Rustic & Blue are essential stops.
+Budget ฿80–150 per coffee.

 Rent a Bicycle in Old City

 The Old City (inside the moat) is perfectly flat and everything is within 1km.
-Bicycle rental ฿50–80/day.
+Bicycle rental ฿50–80/day (~$1.40–2.25).
 Better than Grab for short hops and you can stop anywhere.
+Most guesthouses rent them.

 Grab Works Perfectly Here

 Unlike Phuket, Grab works really well in Chiang Mai.
 Fixed prices, no negotiating, AC.
 Use for anything outside the Old City.
-Songthaews (red trucks) for ultra-budget.
+Songthaews (red trucks) for ultra-budget local transport at ฿20–60/person.

 Zoe in Yellow for Nightlife